github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 ## Reviewing and fixing vulnerable dependencies

-{% data reusables.dependabot.assessing-risk-dependabot-alerts %}
+It’s important to ensure that all of your dependencies are clean of any security weaknesses.
+When {% data variables.product.prodname_dependabot %} discovers vulnerabilities in your dependencies, you should assess your project’s level of exposure and determine what remediation steps to take to secure your application.

+If a patched version is available, you can generate a {% data variables.product.prodname_dependabot %} pull request to update this dependency directly from a {% data variables.product.prodname_dependabot %} alert.
+If you have {% data variables.product.prodname_dependabot_security_updates %} enabled, the pull request may be linked will in the Dependabot alert.

+In cases where a patched version is not available, or you can’t update to the secure version, {% data variables.product.prodname_dependabot %} shares additional information to help you determine next steps.
 When you click through to view a {% data variables.product.prodname_dependabot %} alert, you can see the full details of the security advisory for the dependency including the affected functions.
-Then you can check whether you call the functions and, if so, how badly your code is exposed to risk.
-You can use this information to decide whether to prioritize remediation work or to dismiss the alert.
+You can then check whether your code calls the impacted functions.
+This information can help you further assess your risk level, and determine workarounds or if you’re able to accept the risk represented by the security vulnerability.

 {% if dependabot-alerts-vulnerable-calls %}